donno2048/snake/docs/template.md

 #### Building

-To test it just run [main.sh](/main.sh) and open http://localhost:8000.
+To test it just run [`main.sh`](/main.sh) and open http://localhost:8000.

 ## Motivation

-Inspired by "[Can you fit a whole game into a QR code?](https://youtu.be/ExwqNreocpg)" by @itsmattkc which was also [featured on Hackaday](https://hackaday.com/2020/08/17/fitting-snake-into-a-qr-code/).
+The project was inspired by [MattKC's video](https://youtu.be/ExwqNreocpg), _"Can you fit a whole game into a QR code?"_, which was also [featured on Hackaday](https://hackaday.com/2020/08/17/fitting-snake-into-a-qr-code/).

 <details>
   <summary>It was made to create the smallest "fun" game possible.</summary>